Deeksha115/Documentation_task_Deeksha/docsify.md

 ## What is Podman

-* The full form of podman is pod manager tool and that's why the name is  podman
+* The podman is pod manager tool and that's why the name is podman
 * The name pods came from the kubonities.
 Collection of containers or Grouping of containers are called as pods

-* The main reason for creating podman is to lavering the concept of pods  where u have two containers run together mostly called them as a side car patterns .
-Soo We can use podman to run  two different containers together.
+* The main reason for creating podman is to lavering the concept of pods where u have two containers run together mostly called them as a side car pattern .
+So We can use podman to run two different containers together.

 ## What is Github

-GitHub is an online software development platform.
+* GitHub is an online software development platform.
 It's used for storing, tracking, and collaborating on software projects.
+* Github is an Version Control system

 ### STEP 1 - Update Your System